RDR Live! (RuPaul's Drag Race season 17): Episode

 After the Neanderthal sketch, Onya Nurve welcomes viewers as host.
 After the Beaverologst sketch, RuPaul performs a song on the main stage.
-The QNN and Emergency Room sketches follow, with Paul W. Downs appearing in the latter.
+The QNN and Emergency Room sketches follow, with guest judge Paul W. Downs appearing in the latter.
 The contestants appear on the stage together and Onya Nurve closes the show.
 Back in the Werk Room, the contestants discuss their sketches and prepare for the runway.
 Lexi Love discusses her work life and experience as a trans woman.

-On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Ross Mathews, as well as guest judge Downs.
+On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Ross Mathews, as well as Downs.
 For the runway, the category is "Tickled Pink".
 Following the runway show, RuPaul dismisses the safe contestants and the judges share their critiques to the top and bottom contestants.
 The contestants return to the Werk Room and the judges deliberate.
 Suzie Toot is declared the winner of the main challenge, earning her $5,000.
 Arrietty and Lydia B Kollins placed in the bottom two and face-off in a lip-sync contest to "Boogie Wonderland" (1979) by Earth, Wind & Fire.
 Lydia B Kollins is declared the winner of the lip-sync.
 Arrietty selects a correct lever to drop Visage into a dunk tank, sparing Arrietty from elimination from the competition and earning a trip to Las Vegas.

 Production

 The episode originally aired on January 31, 2025.
+It was the season's third episode to not see a contestant eliminated.

 Fashion

+For the fashion show, Lana Ja'Rae wears a look inspired by Little Bo-Peep (pictured is a scanned page from the 1878 edition of The Baby's Opera by Walter Crane).

-The contestants wear pink outfits for the runway.
+The contestants wear pink outfits for the fashion show.
 Onya Nurve's outfit is made of sneakers.
 Kori King has a Barbie-inspired dress and a blonde wig.
 Arrietty's outfit is made of vinyl.
 Lana Ja'Rae has a Little Bo-Peep-inspired look.
 Hormona Lisa wears a full-length gown and Sam Star resembles a showgirl.
 Jewels Sparkles wears a large hat and bell-bottoms.
 Crystal Envy's silicon outfit resembles bubble gum.
 Lexi Love wears animal print.
 Suzie Toot's outfit is inspired by clowns and Harlequin.
 Lydia B Kollins's outfit resembles a penis.
 Acacia Forgot has a 1980s-inspired executive look.